bking124/warpDLM-reproducible-code/README.md

-# WarpDLM Code
+# WarpDLM Reproducibility Guide

-This folder contains the code necessary to reproduce the results in the paper "Warped Dynamic Linear Models for Time Series of Counts".
+This repository contains the code necessary to reproduce the results in the paper ["Warped Dynamic Linear Models for Time Series of Counts"](https://arxiv.org/abs/2110.14790).
+There are three main folders:

+* Data: Contains raw and cleaned data
+* Code: Contains all R scripts needed to run analysis
+* Outputs: Contains any model outputs as well as paper figures

+## Dependencies and Environments
+All analysis was run in R, version 4.0.0 or higher.
+The bulk of the analysis was performed on a Windows laptop, with the exception of the simulations, which were run on an Rstudio Server instance hosted on a multi-core Linux server.

+There are a variety of required packages, which can be installed using the following lines of code.

+    #Install packages from Github
+    install.packages("remotes")
+    remotes::install_github("drkowal/rSTAR")

+    #Install other
+    install.packages(c("doParallel", "foreach", "KFAS", "coda",
+                        "truncdist", "doSNOW", "tscount", "VGAM",
+                        "tidyverse", "dlm", "mc2d", "bayesplot",
+                        "TruncatedNormal", "mvnfast"))

+## Data
+In this article, we use the warpDLM methodology to analyze counts of overdose calls due to heroin and other drugs in the the city of Cincinnati.
+This is derived from the full set of incident reports to the Cincinnati Fire Department, publicly available at [this link](https://data.cincinnati-oh.gov/Safety/Cincinnati-Fire-Incidents-CAD-including-EMS-ALS-BL/vnsz-a3wp).
+In addition to the data set itself, data dictionaries and descriptions of coding are also provided.
+This information was used to determine which calls corresponded to overdoses.

+The Data folder in this repository contains [a single CSV](Data/Cincinnati_Fire_Incidents.csv), which is the downloaded data set as of February 2020, used for all analysis.

+## Application Results

+## Simulation Results

 The root folder contains the following files:
 - helper_functions.R: a collection of useful functions used often in warpDLM analyses